ubco-W2022T1-cosc301/project-group39/final_report_group39.md

 ![Shootings by Year](../project-group39/images/per_year.png)
 ####

 In the above image, we can see that the number of shootings has steadily risen over the 7 year period our data analyzed.
-2020 appears to be by far the worst year which over 600 incidents alone.
-Even if we ignore the year 2020, the bar graph stills shows an upward trend in the number of shooting incidents between 2014 and 2020.
+2020 appears to be by far the worst year which over 600 incidents alone, which is a very high number even considering the ongoing pandemic.
+Even if we ignore the year 2020, the bar graph stills shows an upward trend in the number of shooting incidents between 2014 and 2019.
+Which makes us question whether we should be more concerned about gun violence in our everyday lives and what can be done to help the situation and bring down the number of shootings.
 ####